Curse of the Swamp Creature: Reception

 Curse of the Swamp Creature has received predominantly negative reviews.

 TV Guide gave the film 1/5 stars, calling it "[a] typically silly effort".
 Jon Condit from Dread Central awarded the film 1.5 out of 5, writing, "Curse of the Swamp Creature is actually one of Z-grade schlockmeister Larry Buchanan’s better movies.
 That’s not to say that it’s any good, just a comment that you can probably sit all the way through it from beginning to end without falling asleep or wanting to gouge your eyes out with your own fingers."
 Writing for AllMovie, critic Robert Firsching described the film as a "low-budget horror oddity" and a "forgettable trifle [that] will be of interest to genre completists only."
 Describing Jeff Alexander's performance as "so maniacally over the top that he’s almost fascinating to watch," critic George Reis wrote that the film "defines schlocky cinema as an art form in every way possible - from lousy acting, to shoddy camera set-ups, to an array of unintended laughs and a disappointing monster."

-Legacy

-A Curse of the Swamp Creature mask was one of the last items produced by the famed Don Post Studios before it went out of business in 2012.